Web Storage and Cookies

 refiner_identify_signatureA temporary hash token to prevent sending the same data too often to our backend server.
 This is a mechanism to reduce the amount of data exchanged between the client and our backend servers.

-refiner_ping_again_afterA timestamp indicating when our backend servers expect the web-client to reconnect and ask for new information.
+refiner_ping_again_afterA timestamp indicating when our backend servers expect the SDK to reconnect and ask for new information.
 This is a mechanism to reduce the amount of data exchanged between the client and our backend servers.

-If cookies are stored by our web-client, the following applies:
+When cookies are used, the following applies:

 Was this helpful?
 Let us know with a quick a vote